jaeaton/ECWP-Winch-Data/README.md

 The current configuration can read MTNW Legacy, MTNW 1, the UNOLS Wire String.

-The current version can communicate with ECWP winches: Gloria, Jay Jay, Moe, Larry, Curly, and Shemp (0.322 Hawboldt Winch, IOS Clean Winch, and ECWP MASH winches).
+The current version can communicate with ECWP winches: Gloria, Jay Jay, Godzilla, Moe, Larry, Curly, and Shemp (0.322 Hawboldt Winch, IOS Clean Winch, Hawboldt SPRE-3464 and ECWP MASH winches).
 In addition it can receive TCP data from LCI-90i.
 Hawboldt winches SPRE-2640RS and SPRE-2648RS also work.
 The Small Hawboldt winches from the WCWP should also work.
 It is possible that other MASH and Hawboldt winches will work.

 To Do:
 - [ ] Display tension member alarms and warnings